Alejandrovc0/Inventory-Management-System/README.md

 ### 4. Graphical User Interface (GUI)

-For an enhanced user experience, create a basic GUI using a SDL library.
+For an enhanced user experience, a basic GUI using an SDL library.

 ## Skills Practiced